 Ad Server vs Ad Exchange

 The difference between ad server and an ad exchange lies in how the process of ad serving works.
 Both the platforms are engaged in delivering ads to the publisher sites, but at different steps.
 When a user visits a website that runs multiple ads, an ad tag ( the HTML code a browser uses to fetch an advertisement from the ad server) loads and calls the ad server.
 Now, after getting called, the ad server registers a request and sends it to the advertisers through the ad exchange to which the publisher site is connected through an SSP.
 The advertisers will now bid on the request, in real time, if they are interested in serving the ad.
 The highest-bidding advertiser will win the ad and the page on publisher website will load with the winning advertiser’s creative.
 This entire process takes place in the matter of a few milliseconds in real time.
+Do take a look at these top ad exchanges of 2018 list.

 Digital advertising has been fast replacing traditional advertising formats like billboards, newspaper, TV and radio ads due to its unparalleled reach in a much more cost-effective and time-efficient way.
 And, new technologies come up every day to give digital advertising an upgrade.
 So, it is important for publishers and advertisers to have in-depth knowledge of all the important platforms associated with it.
 We hope this article has been helpful and will assist you in your monetization scheme.